cudoventures/cudos-builders/docker/explorer-v2/readme.md

    - This will pull, build and deploy the latest code for both cudos-bdjuno and big-dipper-2 and deploy it via docker to the specified instance using the configs you provided
 14. Delete the newly created folder that you transfered to the server

-TODO: Create STATIC IP for both SQL and
 ## Additional:
 ### More info about gcloud sql proxy:
 Note: This is not needed as the auth proxy is running in docker
 1. Setup [gcloud sql auth proxy](https://cloud.google.com/sql/docs/postgres/connect-admin-proxy) on the remote GCE instance (so the BDJuno can have secure SSL connection to gcloud SQL)